Integrating the End of Life

 I approach end of life work as an initiation into conscious reflection, legacy, and presence to the preciousness of human life.

-My aim as a Death Doula is to foster meaningful end of life transitions, offering practical preparation, grounded emotional companionship, legacy design, and guidance in approaching Death and grief with conscious clarity.
+My aim as a Death Doula is to foster healing and integration through meaningful end of life transitions.
+By offering practical preparation, grounded emotional companionship, legacy design, and guidance in approaching deaths and griefs of all kinds with conscious clarity.

-If you are visiting this page, and you are about to, currently or just recently lost someone in your life – physically or conceptually – you are not alone.
+If you are visiting this page, and you are losing or have lost someone in your life – you are not alone.

 Take a breath.
 Feel the ground beneath you.